 Personal Information Security

-Phishing is the criminally fraudulent process of attempting to acquire sensitive information such as usernames, passwords, and credit card details by masquerading as a trustworthy entity in an electronic communication.
+Phishing is the potentially fraudulent process of attempting to acquire sensitive information such as usernames, passwords, and credit card details by pretending to be trustworthy in some type of communication.
 The University will never request personal information (i.e., your SSN, UUID and password, birth date, or any account numbers) via email.
 Other institutions, such as your bank, credit card company, or loan officers, would not email you requesting this type of information, either.

 Email Scams are unsolicited emails that claim the prospect of a bargain or something for nothing.
 Some spam messages ask for business, others invite victims to a website with a detailed sales pitch.
 Once the email is opened, malware of various sorts may be triggered.
 While our spam filters catch most of these emails, be alert and delete any suspicious emails without opening them.
 Use caution in replying to any unsolicited email.